 Shell NL developed a bold strategy focused on shared purpose: The acceleration of the energy transition to meet climate goals and boost economic opportunities for NL.
 Shell revamped all its channels and worked with 80 societal partners to realise this purpose.
 It initiated an unexpected Energy Transition Coalition and launched a successful program to promote science education and entrepreneurship.

-“Access to Intensive Care Units” has drawn attention of the Ukrainian society to a problem of lack of access to intensive care in hospitals all over the country and raised the awareness of Ukrainian citizens about their rights.
+“Access to Intensive Care Units” has drawn the attention of Ukrainian society to the lack of access to intensive care in hospitals all over the country and raised the awareness of Ukrainian citizens about their rights.
 Now Ukrainian intensive care units are open and friendly for visitors, and free access is ensured at the legislative level.

 YOUNG COMMUNICATOR OF THE YEAR